bcnataly/data-analyst-portfolio-nataly/5_Project_PostgreSQL-Tableau/README.md

 - Open the queries.sql file in pgAdmin or any PostgreSQL client.
 - Run the queries to explore the data.
 - Open the dashboard.twbx file in Tableau Desktop to view the interactive dashboard.
-- Alternatively, check the static version in dashboard.pdf.
+- Alternatively, check the static version in dashboard.png.